Skip to content

 URL = file:///var/lib/rspm-offline-data

-Once the file is updated, restart the Package Manager Service.
-If the configuration was successful, you should see a message like this in /var/log/rstudio/rstudio-pm/rstudio-pm.log:
+If the configuration was successful, you should see messages like this in the server log at /var/log/rstudio/rstudio-pm/rstudio-pm.log:

 /var/log/rstudio/rstudio-pm/rstudio-pm.log